Liberal Party (Mexico): Federalism

 The Liberals supported organizing the nation as a federation where each state contained an element of sovereignty shared with the federal government.
 The liberal Spanish Constitution of 1812, promulgated during the last years of colonial rule, divided New Spain into provincial deputations with popularly elected assemblies.
 Federalism can trace itself back to these provincial deputations or committees which fostered a spirit of provincialism and formed local political oligarchies reluctant to relinquish their newfound influence.
-Jalisco, the states of the North, and Yucatan were already beginning to form their own prominent local identities during colonial times.
+Jalisco, the states of the North, and Yucatán were already beginning to form their own prominent local identities during colonial times.
 The Mexican provinces of Central America broke away on their own during the fall of the First Mexican Empire.

 A de facto state of federalism already existed during the Supreme Executive Power, tasked with drafting the first constitution for independent Mexico.
 The arguments for integrating federation into the new constitution prevailed, motivated by the long struggle during the war of independence to seek as much autonomy as possible, and also an eagerness to reap the salaries that would accompany local bureaucracies.

 Federalism would end for the moment in 1836, when the Conservatives promulgated the Siete Leyes, which replaced the states with departments controlled from Mexico City.
 In response, many states revolted against such an arrangement which led to the secession of Texas and eventually Yucatan.
 Revolts to secede or to restore the Liberal system of federalism would continue to agitate the Conservative Centralist Republic of Mexico to its very end, and the Constitution of 1824 would be restored in 1846 after the outbreak of the Mexican–American War.

 The Plan of Ayutla overthrew the dictatorship of Santa Anna and brought a Liberal government to power in 1853.
 A motion to once again restore the Constitution of 1824 failed by one vote, and work once again began on drafting a new constitution.
 The subsequent Constitution of 1857 would once again be federalist, and would remain in effect until the Mexican Revolution in the early twentieth century.